kim-karlmax/openfire-restAPI-plugin/readme.md

 # Archived Conversation related REST Endpoints

-## Retrieve a user's archived conversation count
+## Retrieve the number of a user's archived conversations
-Endpoint to get user's archived conversation count
+Endpoint to get the number of a user's archived conversations
 > **GET** /archive/user/{jid}

 **Payload:** none